QTCAT/hit/README.md

 [arXiv:1312.5556](http://arxiv.org/abs/1312.5556).

 ## Install:
-The package can be installed from an R console from CRAN
+The package can be installed from CRAN,

 ```R
 install.packages("hit")

 ```

-Or via [`devtools`](https://github.com/hadley/devtools#updating-to-the-latest-version-of-devtools), if you haven't yet `devtools` installed, you have to do so first.
+or via [`devtools`](https://github.com/hadley/devtools#updating-to-the-latest-version-of-devtools), if you haven't yet `devtools` installed, you have to do so first.

 ```R
 # install.packages("devtools")